kowabunga/Better-Youtube/README.md

 - Numbered pagination
 - Ability to get user data
-  - Example reason: aforementioned looking through search history
+  - ~~Example reason: aforementioned looking through search history~~ -Deprecated by Youtube.
 - Whatever else I think of as this goes on